-As a result, researchers created the smart insulin.
-The idea of the smart insulin is to inject it once every day or even week and leave the rest of the work to the insulin.
+As a result, researchers created smart insulin.
+The idea of smart insulin is to inject it once every day or even week and leave the rest of the work to the insulin.
 It is supposed to automatically register the glucose in the system and work on its own.

 This device could be life-changing for many.
-One day when the people can use it, they might be able to manage their blood sugar levels without constantly injecting themselves with insulin.
+One day when people can use it, they might be able to manage their blood sugar levels without constantly injecting themselves with insulin.

 The device is still in its early stages.
 In fact, it might hit the market in the next 10 years.
 At the moment, the early stages are extremely crowded where many of the volunteers have not been able to progress beyond the preclinical development.

 The smart insulin is supposed to respond to the glucose levels in the bloodstream in the form of a loop.
-Whenever the body needs the insulin, smart insulin is supposed to be able to deliver the necessary amount in response to the high levels of glucose in the blood.
+Whenever the body needs insulin, smart insulin is supposed to be able to deliver the necessary amount in response to the high levels of glucose in the blood.

 As a result, it could be useful for keeping the blood glucose in check with minimal effort.
-In other words, patients don’t need to constantly inject themselves with insulin, since the smart insulin is supposed to detect the high levels of glucose and manage them accordingly.
+In other words, patients don’t need to constantly inject themselves with insulin, since smart insulin is supposed to detect the high levels of glucose and manage them accordingly.

 A group from the North Carolina State University has created this promising insulin delivery system also known as the smart insulin patch.
 This insulin patch consists of an array of very tiny needles that are inserted anywhere on the body.

-In addition, these needles can detect when the glucose levels are too high and provide the body with the adequate amount of insulin.
+In addition, these needles can detect when the glucose levels are too high and provide the body with an adequate amount of insulin.
 In other words, this could be the ideal glucose-responsive patch for delivering insulin to the body.

-A true life-changer for people with diabetes.
+A true life-changer for those with the condition.